-Process choreographies are covered in Chapter 5.
+Process choreographies are covered in Chapter 6.
 Process choreographies describe the interaction of multiple business processes and, as such, are an important concept for supporting business-to-business collaboration.
 After introducing high-level choreographies that specify dependencies between interactions of choreographies, service interaction patterns are discussed.
 Interesting issues occur with regard to the correctness of combined execution when combining multiple business processes.
 These issues are addressed by discussing the notions of compatibility and consistency.
 The public-to-private approach is introduced, a concrete technique to develop process orchestrations that are consistent with their behavioural interfaces.
 This chapter is complemented by introducing language elements of the Business Process Model and Notation that are related to process choreographies.

-Properties of business process models are investigated in Chapter 6.
+Properties of business process models are investigated in Chapter 7.
 Correct data dependencies within a process are a simple type of correctness property of a business process.
 With object lifecycle conformance, a property of business processes with respect to the data objects they operate on, is introduced.
 Other correctness criteria have been proposed as different types of soundness criteria.
 If a business process is sound, then each process instance enjoys certain execution guarantees, for instance, freedom from deadlock.
 There are different types of soundness properties, each of which takes into account some specific aspect of the business process executed.
+With the development of business decision management, the traditional soundness criteria have to be extended to decision soundness, which is motivated, defined, and illustrated by examples.

 Part III investigates architectures of business process management systems and methodologies to develop business process applications.
-Chapter 7 introduces traditional workflow management architectures and flexible workflow management architectures that allow us to modify processes dynamically.
+Chapter 8 introduces traditional workflow management architectures.
 Based on a discussion of Web services as the current implementation of service-oriented architectures, Web services composition is discussed as the mechanism to realize business processes whose activities are implemented by Web services.
 To ease the composition of services, advanced service composition, which takes advantage of semantic annotations of services, is discussed.
-Chapter 7 completes by introducing data-driven process control and its realization in case handling systems.
+Chapter 8 completes by introducing data-driven process control and its realization in case handling systems.

-Chapter 8 introduces a methodology for the development of business process applications involving human users.
+Chapter 9 introduces a methodology for the development of business process applications involving human users.
 This methodology provides an understanding of the complexity and of the technical and organizational difficulties in the design and development of business process applications.

-Business Process Modelling Evolution of Enterprise Systems Architectures
+Evolution of Enterprise Systems Architectures